amandabrastad/2022ws_do_ab/coursework.md

 by Amanda C. Brastad (15-20 min)

+---

 - Think about:
     - Give 3 main points
     - What do I want others to take from my presentation?

+To show pres: Go to "Ledtext"
+cd kopier sti for 2022ws_do_ab reveal-md coursework.md --watch

 ---